dev-loki/europython2024-python-unplugged-slides/chapter03_summarization.md

 <v-clicks depth="2">

-1. You might not to consume the source generator -> will move forward without the `tees` to catch up
+1. You don't want to consume the source generator
+    - It will move forward without the `tees` to catch up!
 2. `tee` is not thread safe: it might cause `RuntimeError` if used in a threading/async environment!
     - Not standard vanilla python, but for easy `async` and threading usage: `asyncstdlib`
     - I have a vanilla python implementation with `Queue` and `deque` in my repository
-3. if the 3 generators advance in very different speed:
+3. If the 3 generators advance in very different speed:
     - A lot of space is used to cache the values the other iterators did not get to (yet)
 4. We could build our own threadsafe tee? -> code example using `queue.Queue` in the repository